-As mentioned, storing the nuclear waste in dry storage at the site of the reactor will leave it in very close proximity to a large water resource in almost all cases, except for the Palo Verde site near Phoenix, AZ, which is the only nuclear plant in the world which does not rely on a water resource for cooling9.
-Thus, moving the waste away from this water resource can decrease the risk that any accident will contaminate and ruin that resource virtually forever, and the temporary increased risk of transportation is easily offset by the reduced risk at a location away from such water resources over a much longer period of time.
+Due to NRC licensing restrictions, the ISFSIs are within the exclusion areas16 of each power plant, which places it in very close proximity to a large water resource in almost all cases, except for the Palo Verde site near Phoenix, AZ, which is the only nuclear plant in the world which does not rely on a water resource for cooling17.

+Thus, moving the waste away from this water resource can decrease the risk that any accident will contaminate and ruin that resource virtually forever.
+The temporary increased risk of transportation is easily offset by the reduced risk at a location away from such water resources over a much longer period of time.